flossway/flossway/README.md

 # Project FLOSSWAY

-## Intro
+## Introduction

 ### What is the goal of this project?

-This project is going to answer the question how to running an open-source community.
+This project is going to answer the question of how to run an open-source community.

-* How to build and maintain developer relationship?
+* How to build and maintain developer relationships?
 * How to work in both community and company?
 * How to measure an open-source community?